peterbarretto/strapi-search-multilingual/README.md

 ```

 1. **Main Configurations:**
-- `search_filters`: has to set to true to use the below keys.
+- `search_filters`: (required) has to set to true to use the below keys.
-- `entities`: has all the entities that need to be searched.
+- `entities`: (required) has all the entities that need to be searched.
-- `name`: is the collection that is present in strapi.
+- `name`: (required) is the collection that is present in strapi.
-- `fields`: all the fields that need to be searched in the strapi collection.
+- `fields`: (required) all the fields that need to be searched in the strapi collection.
-- `title`: is used to specify the field that will be search for auto complete feature.
+- `title`: (required) is used to specify the field that will be search for auto complete feature.
+- `filters`: this is used to filter if specify entries from a collection have to be searched and the others are not to be shown in the search results
 - `match_filters`: this is used to filter if the same collection has two different entities that need to be shown as different tabs on the search page.
 - `frontend_entity`: this is the entity name that is used on the frontend tabs to differentiate.

 2. **Other Configurations:**
-- `map.others`: this is used to set the list of filters that need to be filtered in the search results.
+- `map.others`: (required) this is used to set the list of filters that need to be filtered in the search results.
+- `map.final_count`: (required)this is used to set all the counts that you want to use in the frontend result.
 - `map.map_entity`: this is used to fetch the details of the entity if original_entity is set for the result entries.
-- `map.final_count`: this is used to set all the counts that you want to use in the frontend result.
 - `default_populate`: this is the default populate when fetching each entries details.
 - `custom_populate`: this is for custom populating when fetching each entries details for the specified collection.